-Resources: Materials, books, instruments, or equipment, where the child's parent wishes him/her to own them;
+Resources: Materials, books, instruments, or equipment, where the child's parent/ carer wishes them to own them;

 Peripatetic Music Lessons: The cost of lessons and the hire of school instruments will be charged to parents.
 Parents must pay in advance for music tuition or their child will be withdrawn from lessons.
-The school will invoice parents clearly stating when payment is due;
+All communication regarding peripatetic lessons, including stating when payment is due, is received by parents/carers directly from Bristol Beacon.